Shaumik-Ashraf/BiosystemsProject/README.md

 			in the search-* commands overrides this setting for that run (only). verbose -> prints detailed output on what the program is doing, either True/False solve-gibbs -> if true will solve attempt to find Gibbs Free Energy

+	set <setting> <value> command changes the setting, verbose and solve-gibbs can only be true or false.

 	See https://kegg.jp for more information on KEGG.

 ```

 ## License